 We often hear that certain

-Christian commemoration days were pagan, but these were very
+certain Christian commemoration days were pagan, but these were very

-cleverly converted to Christian days by the early Christian pilgrims, as they converted
+cleverly converted to Christian days by the early Christian pilgrims,

-the eggs and rabbits (symbols from pagan worship) Christians converted to a
+eggs and rabbits (symbols from pagan worship) Christians converted to a

-Christian feast, afther day cleverly persuaded/manouvered
+Christian feast, after day cleverly persuaded/maneuvered the clan

-the clan

-chiefs this wa.
+chiefs this way.
 Thus the early Christian converters cleverly devised

-their plans, allowing pagans to keep their feast dates and
+their plans, allowing pagans to keep their feast dates and symbols, but

-but

-adding the cross and changing the Gods worshipped and doctrine
+adding the cross and changing the Gods worshipped and doctrine taught

 to that of the Gospel of Jesus.
 So the converted pagans then

-their feast, but not in the name of wooden Gods but in the
+celebrated their feast, but not in the name of wooden Gods but in the

-name of
+name of Christ.
 This was very clever and there is nothing wrong

-with these feast, for

-pagan Gods are worshipped.
-Go deep into the amazon forest
+with these feasts, for no pagan Gods are worshipped.
+Go

 May I here also mention that